zulip/zulip/help/setting-up-zulip-for-a-class.md

 - Set [who can access user email addresses](/help/configure-email-visibility).
   (Recommended: Admins only)
 - Set [who can create channels](/help/configure-who-can-create-channels).
-  (Recommended: Admins and moderators for public streams;
+  (Recommended: Admins and moderators for public channels;
-   Admins, moderators and members for private streams)
+   Admins, moderators and members for private channels)
 - Set [who can add users to channels](/help/configure-who-can-invite-to-channels).
   (Recommended: Admins and moderators)
 - Set [who can edit the topic of any message](/help/restrict-moving-messages).